Fix the Windows Update Error 0xc1900201 [SOLVED]

 3. Perform a clean reinstallation

-Finally, if none of the previous steps fell short, you can always use the aforementioned Windows 10 installation media and perform a clean reinstallation.
+Finally, if none of the previous steps fell short, you can use the aforementioned Windows 10 installation media and perform a clean reinstallation.

-Once your system is completely renewed, it should pack the Fall Creators Update, a.k.a version 1709.
+Once your system is completely renewed, it should pack the Fall Creators Update, a.k.a, version 1709.

 With that, we can conclude this article.
 However, if you’re still unable to make it work and the same error code 0xc1900201 reappears, don’t forget to send your ticket to Microsoft.
+And if encountering the Failed to collect hardware data error code 0xd0000034, this guide can help you.

 • Why does Windows 10 version 1903 take so long to install?